majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 3. Settings page with configurable messaging (no html markup allowed)

 == Changelog ==
+= 1.1.11 =
+* Forgot to update version in main php file... fixing to allow for updates in sites using

 = 1.1.10 =
 * Fix: Plugin now puts all restricted strings to lowercase instead of assuming they are
 * Tested to WordPress version 4.8.2